 This is one of those catch 22 situations though: the bank will want to see proof of a US address (which you might not have yet) and any apartment you are trying to rent will want to see US bank statements.

 The easiest way around this is to use your New York office address to open a bank account.
 Just remember to change it to your home address once you have found an apartment.

 Depending on where you live now and what kind of healthcare system you are accustomed to, the US system will likely take some getting used to.

 Healthcare costs in the US are extremely high.
 Even with employer-subsidized health insurance, expect to pay upwards of $150 per month per person for medical insurance.
-And on top of that, there are the out of pocket costs every time you go to the doctor or file a prescription.
+On top of that, there are the out of pocket costs every time you go to the doctor or file a prescription.

 You may be shocked at how quickly medical bills can rack up.

-The costs don’t stop at doctor’s visits though.
+The costs don’t stop at doctor’s visits.
 There is big money in the pharmaceutical industry in the US so prescriptions and over the counter medications are also very costly.

 Tip: if you are moving to New York from a different country and plan on regular trips home, stock up on things like painkillers back home.
 Most over-the-counter drugs are much cheaper outside of the US.

 If you are moving to New York from a different country the tax system here might be very different from what you are used to.

 Figuring out how much to pay in taxes and filing your taxes prior to April each year is not straightforward.
 The worksheets and instructions on the IRS website may as well be written in a different language.